railsblueprint/chrome-mcp/README.md

                                         all connected HTTP clients.
   --storage-state <path>                path to the storage state file for
                                         isolated sessions.
+  --test-id-attribute <attribute>       specify the attribute to use for test
-  --timeout-action <timeout>            specify action timeout in milliseconds,
-                                        defaults to 5000ms
-  --timeout-navigation <timeout>        specify navigation timeout in
+                                        ids, defaults to "data-testid" --timeout-action <timeout>            specify action timeout in milliseconds, defaults to 5000ms --timeout-navigation <timeout>        specify navigation timeout in